wieslawmlynarski/wieslawmlynarski.github.io/src/pages/deploy-personal-site/index.md

 In this article I wanted to describe you how this site is beeing published.

 My requirements were:
- - zero or no cost
+ - zero or no cost of hosting
- - custom domain (mlynarski.cc)
+ - custom domains (mlynarski.cc and wieslaw.mlynarski.cc)
- - continious
+ - continuous integration
  - easy way of authoring articles
- -
+ - code can be public

 # Tools Services